Rising-Cloud-Examples/tensorflow-gpu/README.md

 risingcloud build -r -d
 Rising Cloud will now build out the infrastructure necessary to run and scale your application including networking, load balancing and DNS.
 Allow DNS a few minutes to propogate and then your app will be ready and available to use!

-6. Adjust the Task Timeout

-By default, Rising Cloud will timeout jobs after 300,000 milliseconds (5 min).
-For the training model to complete, we need to adjust this to 600,000 milliseconds (100min).
-To do this, from your App Overview screen, scroll down to the Task Settings section and change Task Timeout to:

-7. Queue Jobs for your Rising Cloud Task
+6. Queue Jobs for your Rising Cloud Task
 Make requests

 Rising Cloud will take some time to build and deploy your Rising Cloud Task.
 Once it is done, you can make HTTPS POST requests with JSON bodies to https://{your project URL}.risingcloud.app/risingcloud/jobs to queue jobs for Rising Cloud Task.
 These requests will return JSON responses with a “jobId” field containing the ID of your job.
 Make an HTTP GET request to https://{your project URL}.risingcloud.app/risingcloud/jobs/{job ID} in order to check on the status of the job.